-Chairman Scott called on Dr. Kerry Mix, Provost and Executive Vice President for Academic Affairs of Lamar Institute of Technology; Dr. Tom Johnson, President of Lamar State College Orange; and Dr. Betty Reynard, President of Lamar State College Port Arthur to present campus updates.
+Chairman Scott called on Dr. Brenda Nichols, Interim Provost and Vice President for Academic Affairs of Lamar University to present a campus update.

-XVIII.
+XVII.
 TSUS FOUNDATION UPDATE

 Mr. Mike Wintemute, Executive Director of the Foundation, made a presentation to the Board regarding the current status of Foundation funds, awards and scholarships.